morrilet/morrillplou.me/content/posts/11ty_excerpts.md

 image: "/images/posts/11ty_excerpts/11ty_code_possum.png"
 ---

-So you've got some **Really Radical Content**:tm: and you want to show some ankle in 11ty.
+So you've got some **Really Radical Content**(tm) and you want to show a bit of ankle in 11ty.
 That's all fine and dandy but it turns out that this can be a little trickier than you may think at first blush.

 <!-- more -->